FarisPalayi/Order-summary-component/README.md

 ```

 - Also, learned how to make an XMLHttpRequest(xhr).
 This was what used to make requests in js before the Fetch API.
 - Usually I set my root `font-size` value in `px`, and use `rem` for `font-size` everywhere else.
 Because, that way I can change the font sizes relatively throughout the site pretty easily by only changing the root font-size.
 But, turned out, It will affect accessibility badly.
 Because, when a user sets a larger/smaller font on their browser, it won't take effect since the font size is set using `px`, it will overwrite it.
 So, I used `rem` unit on the root instead.
 So that it will always be relative to the user's preferred font size.
-Big thanks _ and _ for helping me out on it.
+Big thanks to @grace-snow and @AlexKMarshall for helping me out on it.
 - Learned how to get a recommended vscode extension notification using the .vscode/extensions.json file.
   By adding an extension's identifier as the value of `recommendations` in the extensions.json file in the .vscode directory.
 For example: vscode .env syntax highlighter extension's identifier is "irongeek.vscode-env".
 To show that as a recommended extension, add